CESARBR/knot-cloud-sdk-js-amqp/CONTRIBUTING.md

 4. When your changes are ready for review, push your branch: `git push origin my-feature-branch`
 5. Create a pull request from your branch to `CESARBR/master` (make sure to fill in all [Pull Request](.github/PULL_REQUEST_TEMPLATE.md) requirements)
 6. No need to assign the pull request to anyone, we'll review it when we can
-7. When the changes have been reviewed and approved, someone will squash and merge for you
+7. When the changes have been reviewed and approved, if there are no conflicts with the `master` branch, someone will rebase and merge for you.
+If there are conflicts, go to step 8
+8. If your branch has conflicts with the `master` branch, use [interactive rebase to resolve conflicts](https://help.github.com/en/github/using-git/resolving-merge-conflicts-after-a-git-rebase): `git rebase master -i`, then `git push -f` to update your branch (this automatically updates the pull request)

 It is very important to separate new features or improvements into separate feature branches, and to send a pull request for each branch.
 This allow us to review and pull in new features or improvements individually.